Brielle Biermann Gives ‘Angel Energy’ In Nothing But A Fur Coat And Heels

-Brielle Biermann had jaws dropping on Instagram this week when she appeared to pose in nothing but a faux fur coat and heels.
-The Don’t Be Tardy star gave the impression she wasn’t wearing a dress as she wrapped herself up in the light blue garment for two stunning photos.
+Brielle Biermann took to Instagram this week and posed in what appeared to be nothing but a faux fur coat and heels.
+The Don’t Be Tardy star gave the impression she wasn’t wearing a dress — or anything else — as she wrapped herself up in the light gray garment for two stunning photos.

-The first shot in the November 11 upload showed her posing in the corner of two white, panelled walls.
-She wrapped up in the fluffy coat with her left arm around her torso, pulling it down to show off her bare shoulders and décolletage.
+The first shot in the November 11 upload showed her posing in the junction of two white paneled walls.
+She wrapped up in the fluffy number, with her left arm over her torso, the coat slipping down to reveal her bare shoulders and décolletage.

-Kim Zolciak-Biermann and Kroy Biermann’s daughter gave a pretty serious look as she turned her head to the left with her brunette locks over her right shoulder in loose waves.
-She tagged her hair stylist Brittany Harrington on the photo.
+Kim Zolciak-Biermann and Kroy Biermann’s daughter sported a pretty serious look as she turned her head to the left, her brunette locks cascading over her right shoulder in loose waves.
+She tagged hairstylist Brittany Harrington on the photo.

-The second shot was taken from further away for a better look at the reality star’s tanned and toned legs and an ornate gold sconce.
-She slightly bent her left leg and rocked barely there open toe high heels with thin straps over her toes and around her ankles.
-Brielle tagged another hair stylist, Chrissy Rasmussen.
+The second shot was taken from further away, giving a better look at the reality star’s tanned and toned legs, as well as an ornate gold sconce on the wall.
+She slightly bent her left knee and rocked open-toe high heels which had thin straps over her toes and around her ankles.
+Brielle tagged another hairstylist, Chrissy Rasmussen, in that pic.

-The 23-year-old social media influencer showed at her long, red manicure as she touched her right arm and slightly pursed her full, glossy lips.
+The 23-year-old social media influencer showcased her long, red manicure as she touched her right arm and slightly pursed her full, glossy lips.

 In the comments section, Brielle confirmed the garment was from Target after a fan recognized it.